Possessing productivity and organizational skills will give you an advantage in living a life of fulfillment and extraordinary achievements.

 29. Switch: How to Change Things When Change Is Hard by Chip Heath

-This is an entertaining book packed with useful principles for successfully making changes, no matter what.
-The concept is easy to remember and includes great examples and practical solutions.
+Switch is an entertaining book packed with useful principles for successfully making changes no matter what.
+The concept is easy to remember and the book includes great examples and practical solutions.

-In his book, Tony Robbins gives you effective strategies and techniques for mastering your emotions, your body, relationships, finances, and your life.
-The book is a step-by-step self mastery program with plenty of actionable, practical advice to help you discover your true purpose, take control of your life, and shape your destiny.
+In Awaken the Giant Within, Tony Robbins gives you effective strategies and techniques for mastering your emotions, your body, relationships, finances and your life.
+The book is a step-by-step self mastery program with plenty of actionable advice to help you discover your true purpose, take control of your life and shape your destiny.
 One of my favorites!

 31. The One Minute To-Do List: Quickly Get Your Chaos Completely Under Control by Michael Linenberger

 The One Minute To-Do List explains a to-do list strategy that is simple to learn and easy to apply!
 Linenberger’s approach is a simple progression: start on paper then seamlessly move to your computer or smart-phone.
 If you want a quick and easy organization solution, this system is it.